vantage-sh/docs.vantage.sh/docs/folders.md

 1. Navigate to any folder.
 2. At the top, click **Dashboard**.
 A dashboard containing all included reports is displayed.
 3. If you want to save the dashboard, click **Save As New**.
-This saved dashboard will be shareable and available within the main **Dashboards** view.
+This saved dashboard will be shareable and available within the main **Dashboards** screen.

+## Starred By Me

+If you want to save your favorite Cost Reports to a convenient location, you can _star_ specific reports.
+See the [Starred By Me](/cost_reports#starred) documentation for details.